∞ generated and posted on 2018.10.08 ∞

 |Liver||Large organ found adjacent to the stomach and diaphragm that possesses secretory as well as substantial synthetic and degradative functions.|

-In addition to the liver's contribution to the maintenance of glucose levels in the blood, it contributes as well to the maintenance of levels of amino acids as well as fats.
-The liver also produces a number of blood proteins, as well as cholesterol, and is responsible for the modification of numerous substances including the interconversion of otherwise useful materials, such as the conversion of lactic acid to glucose or various energy-containing substances to fat, and the conversion of potentially toxic substances to less-toxic ones (detoxification).
+The liver also produces a number of blood proteins and produces cholesterol.
+It furthermore is responsible for the modification of numerous substances including the interconversion of otherwise useful materials, such as the conversion of lactic acid to glucose or various energy-containing substances to fat, and the conversion of potentially toxic substances to less-toxic ones (detoxification).

 Links to terms of possible interest: Bile ducts, Common bile duct, Common hepatic duct, Cystic duct, Gallbladder, Liver, Pancreas, Small intestine